 Dr. Pittock oversees multiple interdepartmental collaborative studies in this area, including:

 - Investigating the role of positron emission tomography in the diagnostic evaluation of paraneoplastic disorders

-- Expanding the knowledge of the clinical associations of antibodies targeting cation channels, including the voltage gated potassium and calcium channels and the ganglionic acetylcholine receptor; and
+- Expanding the knowledge of the clinical associations of antibodies targeting cation channels, including the voltage-gated potassium and calcium channels and the ganglionic acetylcholine receptor

-Dr. Pittock is currently working with the Department of Gastroenterology in the investigation and treatment of patients with "Autoimmune GI Dysmotility" (AGID).
-He is a co-investigator in Project 2 of an NIH-funded program project grant entitled "Pathobiology of the Enteric Nervous System."
-The aim of Project 2 is to define neural autoantibody profiles of autoimmune GI dysmotility and characterize novel human serum autoantibodies that bind selectively to elements of the enteric nervous systems.
+- Autoimmune gastrointestinal dysmotility (AGID).
+Dr. Pittock is currently working with Mayo Clinic's Division of Gastroenterology and Hepatology in the investigation and treatment of patients with AGID.
+He is also a co-investigator of a program project grant from the National Institutes of Health, investigating the pathobiology of the enteric nervous system.
+The aim of the project is to define neural autoantibody profiles of AGID and characterize novel human serum autoantibodies that bind selectively to elements of the enteric nervous systems.

-Furthermore, Dr. Pittock's clinical, imaging and serological correlative studies are providing the foundation for future investigation of the basic immunological mechanisms that cause NMO.
-His study entitled "Bench-to-Bedside Investigation of Aquaporin-4 Autoimmunity" is an individualized translational medicine approach aimed at the development of laboratory-based tools that can better diagnose and predict outcome in NMO.
+Furthermore, Dr. Pittock's clinical, imaging and serological correlative studies are providing the foundation for future investigation of the basic immunological mechanisms that cause NMOSD.
+His bench-to-bedside investigation of aquaporin-4 autoimmunity is an individualized translational medicine approach aimed at the development of laboratory-based tools that can better diagnose and predict outcome in NMOSD.

 This work is funded partly by the Guthy Jackson Charitable Foundation.
-Dr. Pittock is also the principal investigator of an Alexion-funded open label trial of Eculizumab in NMO.
+Dr. Pittock is also the principal investigator of an Alexion-funded open label trial of the drug eculizumab in NMOSD.